 When bringing dollars, they should be new, crisp, and clean dollars.
 Seriously.
 Any stain, mark, or significant crease on your dollar will make it unusable under their eyes.
 This is because the business will not be able to exchange it with the government, so they end up with “worthless” US dollars on their hands.

 Note: US dollars must be printed after the year 2000, preferably after 2003.
-They must not contain the serial numbers CB, BC or AB.
+They must not contain the serial numbers CB, BC, or AB.
 They will get rejected.
-This is due to a mass counterfeiting of $100 bills by North Korea in the past.
+This is due to the mass counterfeiting of $100 bills by North Korea in the past.

 7 – Do Not Change Money in the Black Market

 Banks and official money-changers will give you the “real” and best rate.
 The black market will seem to offer “better” rates, but they are often counterfeit.
 Years before, when banks were not available everywhere and ATMs were non-existent, exchanging in the back market was a good thing, but not anymore.

 Many of the money-changers on the street (outside the official market) will try to scam you by refusing to let you count or by counting themselves the money very quickly so you can’t follow.